uspki/policies/certificate-policy.md

 #### 7.1.6.3 Subordinate CA Certificates
 All Subordinate CA's shall be an Affiliate as defined in this CP.

-A Certificate issued to a Subordinate CA shall include:
+A Certificate issued to a Subordinate CA shall contain in the Certificate's certificatePolicies extension:

-1. One or more of the CAB Forum reserved policy object identifiers in Section 7.1.6.1 to indicate the Subordinate CA's compliance with the CAB Forum Baseline Requirements, and
+1. One of more of the US Government reserved policy object identifiers defined in section 7.1.6.1 to indicate the Subordinate CA's compliance with this CP, and
-2. One of more of the US Government reserved policy object identifiers defined in Section 7.1.6.1 to indicate the Subordinate CA's compliance with this CP
+1. One or more of the CAB Forum reserved policy object identifiers in section 7.1.6.1 to indicate the Subordinate CA's compliance with the CAB Forum Baseline Requirements

 #### 7.1.6.4 Subscriber Certificates
 A Domain Validation TLS Server Authentication Certificates or Organization Validation TLS Server Authentication Certificates issued to a Subscriber shall contain in the Certificate's certificatePolicies extension:

-1. One US Government reserved policy object identifiers defined in Section 7.1.6.1 that indicates adherence to and compliance with this CP
+1. One US Government reserved policy object identifiers defined in section 7.1.6.1 that indicates adherence to and compliance with this CP
-1. One of the CAB Forum reserved policy object identifiers defined in Section 7.1.6.1 that indicates adherence to and compliance with the CAB Forum Baseline Requirements
+1. One of the CAB Forum reserved policy object identifiers defined in section 7.1.6.1 that indicates adherence to and compliance with the CAB Forum Baseline Requirements

 The certificates shall contain certificate policy identifier(s) for either Domain Validated policies or Organization Validated policies but shall not assert certificate policy identifiers for both.

 The CA shall document in its CPS that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with the CAB Forum Baseline Requirements and this CP.

-Delegated OCSP Responder Certificates shall contain all the certificate policy OIDs defined in Section 7.1.6.1 for all certificates issued by the CA and covered by the OCSP responses.
+Delegated OCSP Responder Certificates shall contain all the certificate policy OIDs defined in section 7.1.6.1 for all certificates issued by the CA and covered by the OCSP responses.

 #### 7.1.7 Usage of Policy Constraints extension
 Subordinate CA certificates may assert policy constraints.